Tensor diagrams and cluster combinatorics at punctures: From compatible collections to dosps

-\begin{proof} In an initial seed, there are least two vectors of weight $\omega_i$ at $p$ for $i=1,\dots,k-1$.
+\begin{proof} In an initial seed, there are least two vectors of weight $\omega_i$ at $p$ for $i=1,\dots,k-1$ (because the quiver fragments $Q_k(\delta)$ and $Q_k^1(\delta)$ have at least two variables in each row.)
 In particular, regardless of which cluster variable we remove, we still have at least one copy of the monomial $t^{\omega_i}$ for $i=1,\dots,k-1$, and these monomials are enough to recover $t$.

 To complete the proof, we should check that the claimed injectivity propagates under mutation.
 That is, we assume the injectivity statement for a $P$-cluster $\mathcal{C}$ and consider a mutation $\lambda \mapsto \lambda'$ resulting in a new $P$-cluster $\mathcal{C}'$.
 The monomial map indexed by the vectors in $\mathcal{C}' \setminus \lambda'$ is clearly injective since it coincides with the map indexed by $\mathcal{C} \setminus \lambda$.
 If $\mu \in \mathcal{C}' \setminus \lambda'$, we need to argue that the monomial map indexed by $\mathcal{C}' \setminus \mu$ is injective.
 Note that $\mu$ appears in at most one of the two monomials appearing in the exchange relation \eqref{eq:exchangemonomials} between $\lambda$ and $\lambda'$.
 Suppose that $t \in {\rm ker}(T \to (\mathbb{C}^*)^{\mathcal{C}' \setminus \mu})$.
 By considering the monomial in the exchange relation that does not involve $\mu$, we see that $t^{\pi_p(\lambda+\lambda')} = 1$.
 And on the other hand $t^{\pi_p(\lambda')} = 1$ since $\lambda' \in \mathcal{C}' \setminus \mu$.
-Thus $t^{\pi_p(\lambda)} = 1$ and $t \in {\rm ker}(T \to (\mathbb{C}^*)^{\pi_p(\mathcal{C} \setminus \mu}))$.
+Thus $t^{\pi_p(\lambda)} = 1$ and $t \in {\rm ker}(T \to (\mathbb{C}^*)^{\pi_p(\mathcal{C} \setminus \mu)})$.
 Thus $t = 1 \in T$ using the injectivity statement for the $P$-cluster $\mathcal{C}$. \end{proof}

 \begin{corollary} Let $\mathcal{C}$ be a $P$-cluster which is in the good part of the exchange graph and $p$ be a puncture.
 For any coordinates $a \neq b \in [k]$, there is either a pair of vectors $\lam,\mu \in \pi_p(\mathcal{C})$ which are root-conjugate in the direction $e_a-e_b$, or one of the following global directions of inequality holds: \begin{itemize} \item for all $\lambda \in \pi_p(\mathcal{C})$ one has $\lambda_a \geq \lambda_b$ with strict inequality attained at least twice, or \item the same as above but with the direction of inequality reversed. \end{itemize} \end{corollary}